 - Samhain or Halloween on October 31st - the end of the Celtic year and the beginning of winter.
 A feast around which a lot of cattle and other livestock was slaughtered and a lot of food was consumed.

 - Martinmas or Saint Martin's Day on November 11th - another designated "end of the year" and another feast that involved copious amounts of food.

-Yes - though it has been largely forgotten.
+The traditional Irish harvest festivals have also been largely forgotten.
 Today, Halloween could be said to have replaced the three harvest festivals that were once observed (depending on time and region) in Ireland.

-- The Catholic Church has no designated day set down for a harvest festival or thanksgiving celebration - it is very much down to the local parishes to organise this in their own time.
+- The Catholic Church has no designated day set down for a harvest festival or thanksgiving celebration - it is very much down to the local parishes to organize this in their own time.

 - The Church of Ireland also has no designated Sunday set aside for harvest celebrations, yet a service of thanksgiving is generally observed in every parish, with special prayers and often a special charity collection.

 - The Presbyterian Church again has no designated standard Sunday set aside, but generally there would be a celebration in each local community around harvest time.